gazaskygeeks/Coding-Foundations-course/coursebook/session-14/intro-to-functions.md

 Inside the function, the arguments (the parameters) behave as local variables.

 ### Example :
-This example calls a function to convert tempreture degree from Fahrenheit to Celsius:
+This example calls a function to convert temperature degree from Fahrenheit to Celsius:

 ```javascript
 // use fahrenheit as parameter